spectrocloud/librarium/packages/docs/content/05-workspace.md

 Spectro Cloud intensifies the governance and control of our tenant clusters with “Workspaces.”
 Workspace enables the coupling of relevant namespaces across multiple clusters to manage access, obtain cost, and workload visibility by applications or teams.
 The workspaces are created over clusters or within the defined Namespaces.
 In addition, Spectro is leveraging Role-based access control (RBAC) to regulate access to our cluster resources based on the roles of custom specified individual users across clusters or namespaces using role bindings.
 ## Prerequisite
 * One or more clusters deployed on Palette.
-# Create your Workspace
+# Create your Workspace.
 * Log in as a tenant to the Spectro Cloud management console.
-* From workspaces, select the ‘Create Workspace’ wizard
+* From workspaces, select the ‘Create Workspace’ wizard.
   * Give the basic information for the Workspace such as:
     * Unique Name
     * Optional Description
     * Optional Tag
-* Select the cluster(s) to be added to the new workspace
+* Select the cluster(s) to be added to the new workspace.
 * The users can optionally go for two types (anyone or both) of role bindings to provide access control to the Workspace:
   * Cluster Role Binding:
 Cluster Role Binding is specific to a ClusterRole which is a non-namespaced resource.